Retire in Asia with Income

 Bali.
 A land of wonder and magic set in the warm waters of the Bali Sea and the Indian Ocean.
 Bali.
 The tourist-ruined, money-soaked island sucking in foreign dollars for the Indonesian government.
 Hand planted rice, homemade religious offerings, vibrant cloths used in ceremonial clothes.
 Noisy motorcycles, howling dogs, pesky sellers, a glut of guides speaking broken English.
 Gamelan orchestras practicing in the warm nights under a brilliant moon, fishing in a traditional prahu chasing tuna and tongkol, the mystery of a wayang kulit in a village with the children laughing, the men gambling, and the women making comments on their husbands' performances or lack thereof.
 A busload of drunken tourists on a bar hop in Kuta puking out the bus windows, fake gold and silver, more cheap watches than you could wear in a lifetime, the inevitable Bali Belly.
 A quiet walk through luxurious ravines teeming with birds and butterflies, the hypnotic chant of the village priest, the cry of the jamu seller in the tropical sunrise, the aroma of sate sizzling over charcoal-filled grills.

 Bali.
 Which one is it?
 The answer is that there is no answer - it all depends on what you bring to Bali and where you take it.
 There are foreigners who have come to Kuta and have never left.
 The excitement, opportunity and midnight rush have seduced them into finding a way to build a life there.
-Close to the commercial capital Denpasar is Sanur, with nice beaches and many hotels; also just a twenty minute ride from Kuta (once a small relaxed village catering to generally more upscale tourists) a free-for-all 'madhouse' of shops, bars, restaurants, hotels and guest houses.
+Close to the commercial capital Denpasar is Sanur, with nice beaches and many hotels; also just a twenty minute ride from Kuta (once a small relaxed village catering to generally more upscale tourists) a free-for-all 'madhouse' of shops, bars, restaurants, hotels or privately-owned guest houses and vacation rentals.
 Then, too, there are the tourists who come and drink, dance, spend and flee looking for one more country or island to "do".
+Accommodation is available in all price ranges as you can see.
+Click on any property for full details:

 Have the Balinese sold out?
 Depends on what you mean.
 They like motorcycles and tv's and t-shirts and jeans.
 Western music is quite popular but so is dangdut, Indonesian pop.
 The Kuta cowboy knows a few good gamelan songs as well.
 He is a Balinese 'muscle/leather macho man', essentially male prostitute, often with Harley-Davidson or similar 'big bike', available for 'falling in love with' or at least servicing lonely middle-aged European women in Kuta.